-Preparing for a holiday – tips for children with ASD
+Preparing for a holiday – tips for children with autism

-At SDN, we believe that everybody deserves a holiday.
-And the good news is that the increase in global Autism awareness has made travel and accommodation a lot easier than it used to be for a child on the spectrum.
+At SDN, we believe that everybody deserves a holiday!
+And the good news is that the increase in global autism awareness has made travel and accommodation a lot easier than it used to be for a child with autism.

 Understand your child

 Find out exactly what their anxieties and fears are.
 Some of these could include:

 - Mode of transport being used